Rhode Island Hospital

 Providence, RI 02903

-The efficiency and safety of the Gamma Knife are well established and documented.
-More than 150,000 patients have received Gamma Knife treatment at sites worldwide.
+The efficiency and safety of the gamma knife are well established and documented.
+More than 150,000 patients have received gamma knife treatment at sites worldwide.
 Most types of tumors show response in 85 to 98 percent of cases.
-In 75 to 80 percent of patients, arteriovenous malformations (AVMs) treated with Gamma Knife radiosurgery disappear completely within two years of treatment.
+In more than 80 percent of patients, arteriovenous malformations (AVMs) treated with gamma knife radiosurgery disappear completely within two years of treatment.

-The Gamma Knife treatment rarely causes side effects and there is no risk of surgical complications such as infection, hemorrhage or leakage of cerebral spinal fluid.
+Gamma knife treatment rarely causes side effects and there is no risk of surgical complications such as infection, hemorrhage or leakage of cerebral spinal fluid.